mavaddat-javid-education/themes_for_themex.io/README.md

 ### How to install a theme

-In order to install a theme to your Open edX you need to do the
+To install a theme to your Open edX instance, you'll need to follow these
-following:
+steps:

 1. Choose a theme and copy-paste its branch name.
-You are going to put theme branch name into the script.
+Remember this.
+You are going to put the theme branch name into the script.

 2. Go to your Open edX server via WSL2 or SSH.
-Make sure you use fullstack version.
+Make sure you use the fullstack version.

-3. Run the script
+3. Run the script `update_theme.sh`

 4. Enjoy the new awesome look of your Open edX 😎

 Everything else the script will do for you.

-#### Now let's do it step by step.
+#### Detailed procedure (step-by-step)

 ------------------------------------------------------------------------